 Based in New York City, I have an academic and professional background in both fine and applied art.
-Most of my work has been in sculpture, in both direct metal and carved stone.
-When I merged photography with scuba diving over a dozen years ago, it swiftly became an equally compelling creative endeavor.
+Much of my work has been in sculpture, mostly direct metal and carved stone.
+When I merged photography with scuba diving over eighteen years ago, it gradually became my most rewarding creative endeavor.

 Having a sculptor's eye proved a valuable asset to extend into underwater photography.
-While diving, I can fuse my physical self into the very flux of 3D, as opposed to forming art into a separate world.
-Composition isn't initially sought within the viewfinder, it's revealed by constantly composing myself through interaction with the life around me and taking in the dynamic linkages of the reef.
+While diving, I can fuse my physical self into the very flux of 3-D as opposed to forming art into a separate realm.
+Composition isn't initially sought within the viewfinder, it's revealed by continuously composing myself through interaction with the life around me and taking in the dynamic linkages of the reef.
 In addition, the physics of diving puts a strict emphasis on the dimension of time, where remaining alive and well requires being fully in the moment.

 These facets come together in heightened comprehension once the shutter is released.
 An acute spatial awareness, as well as being while truly seeing, is essential in creating these images.

 ~ Edward Dorson

 Copyright for these articles and photographs belongs solely to Edward Dorson.
-Material may not be copied, downloaded, or used in any way without the expressed, written permission of the author/photographer.
+This material may not be copied, downloaded, or used in any way without the expressed, written permission of the author/photographer.